Search resumes for victims of deadly Indian landslide

 Search resumes for victims of deadly Indian landslideNew

 NEW DELHI (AP) — Rescuers have resumed their search for survivors and victims of a large landslide that swept across a highway in the mountains of northern India, killing at least 13 people.
-A bus, a truck and two cars were smashed in Wednesday’s landslide in Himachal Pradesh state’s Kinnaur district.
-Police said Thursday that dozens of people are still feared trapped in the bus, which was buried by the debris.
-More than 100 rescuers, including police and paramilitary personnel, have been deployed to clear the rubble using four earth removers.
-Officials say so far So far 14 people have been rescued.
+A bus, a truck and two cars were smashed in the landslide in Himachal Pradesh state.
+Police said dozens of people are still feared trapped in the bus, which was buried by the debris.
+More than 100 rescuers were working to clear the rubble using four earth removers.
+Officials say so far 14 people have been rescued.
+Heavy rains have also lashed another northern state, Uttar Pradesh, where more than 1,200 villages are submerged and residents have moved to relief camps.